 Investment markets are essential to increase cash flow in a modern economy.
 The capital raised by selling shares to investors is assigned to projects by the financial manager of the corporation.
 Ideally, these projects generate profits increasing share price and allowing the firm to produce dividends and inflate share price for its shareholders, generating wealth for investors.
 However, there are many factors that can contribute to the ‘efficiency’ of the market.

 An example against the theory was evident on June 24th 2010 when Apple Inc launched their new product the iphone 4.
 The success of the iphone 3gs, selling over 1,000,000 models within three days of its release suggested the iphone 4 would have similar success.
 On the morning of June 24th people were queuing outside apple stores read to get their hands on the new iphone.
 The product launch was the company's most successful yet, selling 1.7 millions units worldwide by June 26th.
-Sales surpassed analysts expectations, Apple were struggling to
+Sales surpassed analysts expectations, Apple were struggling to keep up with such relentless demand for the product, the device was ‘sold out in the majority of the apple stores in the United States the day after it went on sale’ (Carew & Madway, 2010).

 Such positive news and soaring sales should be well received by investors that hold apple shares, in an efficient market, theoretically, share price should increase and yet, the opposite occurred.
 This trend is consistent with the launch of Apple products, the graph below displays the share price fluctuations regarding Apple product announcements: